Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Google Search Console (Free, First-Party Data)

-Search Console’s Performance report already shows your average position for every query your site appears for.
-For most sites, this is sufficient.
-You can see position trends over time for your target keywords and identify new queries you’re starting to rank for.
-The limitation is that it shows averages across all devices and locations, but for most small-to-medium sites, this level of granularity is enough to make decisions.
+Search Console’s Performance report shows your average position for every query your site appears for.
+For most sites, that’s sufficient.
+You can track position trends over time for target keywords and spot new queries you’re beginning to rank for.
+It averages across devices and locations, which is a real limitation — but for small-to-medium sites making content decisions, that granularity gap doesn’t change what you’d actually do.

 Manual Spot Checks

-For your most important keywords — the ones tied directly to revenue — do manual checks in an incognito browser window.
-This isn’t scalable for hundreds of keywords, but for 10 to 20 priority terms, a monthly manual check gives you ground truth that no tool can match.
-Use a VPN if you want location-specific results.
+For your 10-20 highest-stakes keywords — the ones tied directly to revenue — do monthly manual checks in an incognito window.
+It’s not scalable for hundreds of terms, but it’s ground truth.
+Use a VPN if you need location-specific results.

 Privacy-Conscious Rank Tracking Tools

-If you need automated rank tracking, look for tools that focus on the keyword data rather than building user profiles.
-Some options process ranking data without connecting it to individual browsing behavior.
-The key questions to ask any rank tracking vendor: Do you track users across sites?
+If you need automated tracking, look for tools that report keyword data without building user profiles.
+The right questions for any vendor: Do you track users across sites?
 Do you sell or share data with ad networks?
-Do you use the data for purposes beyond rank reporting?
-If you’ve already done your keyword research without tracking users, apply the same principles to rank monitoring.
+Do you use ranking data for purposes beyond rank reporting?
+Apply the same scrutiny you’d use for any other vendor in a privacy-first stack.
+If you’ve done your keyword research without tracking users, the standard is already set.

 Measuring Content Performance Without User-Level Tracking

-User-level tracking means following an individual across sessions, building a profile of their behavior, and attributing conversions back to specific touchpoints.
-You don’t need any of that to measure content performance for SEO purposes.
-What you need is aggregate data.
+User-level tracking means following an individual across sessions, building a behavioral profile, and attributing conversions to specific touchpoints.
+You don’t need any of that for content SEO.
+You need aggregate data — and that’s exactly what privacy-friendly tools provide.

 Engagement Metrics in Privacy-Friendly Tools

-The privacy-friendly approach gives you slightly less granular data, but the data you get is honest.
-It’s not inflated by bot traffic that accepts cookies, and it’s not skewed by ad blockers stripping out GA tracking (which now affects 30-40% of tech-savvy audiences).
+The data you get is less granular but more honest.
+It’s not inflated by bot traffic that accepts cookies, and it’s not skewed by ad blockers stripping out GA tracking — which now affects 30-40% of tech-savvy audiences.
+For SEO purposes, the aggregate picture is what you need.

 Content Metrics That Drive SEO Decisions

-For each piece of content, you need to answer these questions:
+For each piece of content, you need to answer five questions:

-Every one of these questions can be answered without user-level tracking.
-Every single one.
+Every one of those questions is answerable without user-level tracking.

 Building an SEO Reporting Workflow with Privacy Tools

-A consistent reporting workflow prevents you from drowning in data while ensuring you catch important changes.
-Here’s a practical workflow you can implement today using only privacy-friendly tools.
+A consistent rhythm prevents you from drowning in data while making sure you catch real changes.
+This is the workflow I use — only privacy-friendly tools, no GA required.

 Weekly Check (10 Minutes)

-- Glance at top landing pages from search.
-Any new pages appearing?
-Any pages dropping off?
+• Scan top landing pages from search.
+New pages appearing?
+Pages dropping off?

-- Check Search Console for any new crawl errors or manual actions.
+• Check Search Console for crawl errors or manual actions.

 Monthly Review (30 Minutes)

-- Check the Links report in Search Console for new backlinks.
-Note which content types attract links.
+• Check the Links report in Search Console for new backlinks.
+Notice patterns in which content types attract them.

 Quarterly Deep Dive (2 Hours)

-- Analyze 3-month trends in organic traffic.
+• 3-month organic traffic trend.
 Are you on an upward trajectory?

-- Review your complete content inventory.
-Which pieces are driving organic traffic, and which are dead weight?
+• Full content inventory review.
+Which pieces drive organic traffic, which are dead weight?

-- Set goals for the next quarter based on what the data tells you.
+• Set concrete goals for next quarter based on what the data shows, not what you hoped would happen.

 Recommended Tool Stack